xubingyue/snackis/README.md

 ![login example](images/login.png?raw=true)

 #### Settings
 Once inside, the first thing you probably want to do is to have a look at the settings.
 Type ```settings``` and press ```Enter``` to open the settings form.
-Imap and Smtp settings are needed to do anything beyond encrypting/decrypting data for personal use.
+Imap/Smtp-settings are needed to do anything beyond encrypting/decrypting data for personal use.

 ![settings example](images/settings.png?raw=true)